federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 ###How to resolve an address (ideally)

 Resolving an address via DNS is also called **lookup**, and it is a recursive process.
-Now that we know what is the purpose of DNS, and the concepts involved in the process.
-Ideally it works like this:
+Now that we know the purpose of DNS, and the concepts involved in the process, we can dig a little deeper into its basic mechanism, which is roughly:

 1. The resolver has knowledge of the addresses of root name servers, from where the search can start.

-2. The root name server will return a server which is authoritative for the top-level domain.
+2. The root name server will return a name server which is authoritative for the top-level domain.

 3. The TLD server will give the address of the name server authoritative for the second level domain.